-The processing of mixed biogenic and non-biogenic non-recyclable waste into fuels is not considered as co-processing, as co-processing only covers cases where RFNBOs (and RCF) are replacing a conventional input in a process.
-As no replacement takes place in this case, the rules for co-processing do not apply and the entire output from the process is considered to have the same emission intensity.
+The processing of mixed biogenic and non-biogenic non-recyclable waste into fuels is not considered co-processing, as co-processing only covers cases wherein RFNBOs are replacing a conventional input in a process.
+As no replacement takes place in this case, the rules for co-processing do not apply and the entire output from the process is considered to have the same emissions intensity.

-Further provisions on co-processing are provided in Annex A.
+Further provisions on co-processing are provided in Annex A: Implementation of co-processing for RFNBOs.